Options Reference

 Default: 14

-axisLabelFormatter
+axisLabelFormatter #

 Function to call to format the tick values that appear along an axis.
-This is usually set on a
+This is usually set on a per-axis basis.

-Type: function(number or Date, granularity, opts, dygraph)
+Type: function(number_or_Date, granularity, opts, dygraph)

 Default: Depends on the data type

-axisLabelWidth
+axisLabelWidth #

 Width (in pixels) of the containing divs for x- and y-axis labels.
-For the y-axis, this also controls
+For the y-axis, this also controls the width of the y-axis.
+Note that for the x-axis, this is independent from pixelsPerLabel, which controls the spacing between labels.

 Type: integer

-axisLineColor
+axisLineColor #

 Color of the x- and y-axis lines.
 Accepts any value which the HTML canvas strokeStyle attribute understands, e.g. 'black' or 'rgb(0, 100, 255)'.